codyhan/WorkLog/README.md

 * Install Cuda on the new Server:

-⋅⋅⋅problem: fail to log into gui. /dev/nvidia*  has nothing.
+   problem: fail to log into gui. /dev/nvidia*  has nothing.

-⋅⋅⋅solved by not install opengl
+   solved by not install opengl

 ##2016-11-16
 * Continue read torch tutorial